How to Soothe Your Baby to Sleep in 5 Easy Steps

 3. Create a Soothing Environment in Your Baby’s Room

 Another great thing you can do when wondering how to soothe your baby to sleep is to pay close attention to the items in your baby’s room and how they contribute to the overall atmosphere.
 Always remember that babies are much more sensitive to their environment.
-Colours, textures, temperature, sounds, air quality and more can all affect the mood of a baby.
+Colors, textures, temperature, sounds, air quality and more can all affect the mood of a baby.

 During winter, for example, you may have your heaters on extra hot, and the air might be drier.
 This can sometimes make it harder for babies to breathe, so installing some kind of humidifier could help soothe them to sleep.